jasper-lyons-rhul/taxonomic/readme.md

 }
 ```

+#### Tags.flag(tag)

+`flag` takes a `tag` object and creates an event indicating that the `tag` has been flagged.
+This event will appear in the history but the `tag` object will not contain any attributes that will indicate that it is flagged in anyway.

+#### Tags.isFlagged(tag)

+`isFlagged` takes a `tag` object and checks to see if `tag` is flagged based on it's history of flagging of unflagging events.
+If the last event was a flag event then it will return `true`, if the last event was an unflag event then it will return `false`.

+#### Tags.unflag(tag)

+`unflag` takes a `tag` object and, if it has already been flagged, it creates an event indicating that the `tag` has been unflagged.
+This event will appear in the history bu the `tag` object will not contain any attributes that will indicate that is unflagged in anyway.

 You can use it to discover cotags to a particular tag and rank them by how often they appear together.

 ### Taxonomic.Items